Advanced compression in TimescaleDB with hybrid row/columnar storage

 No video of the event yet, sorry!

 Storage systems like databases and file systems have long used compression to reduce their storage footprint.
-Yet the most effective compression techniques were traditionally limited to column stores, where increased data-type locality provides greater options for advanced capabilities.
+Yet the most effective compression were traditionally limited to column stores, where increased data-type locality provides greater options for advanced techniques.
 It has often been assumed that fundamental differences between column-store and row-store architectures lead to these opportunities.

 - 50 min

 - 3rd Floor